JMPerez/promise-throttle/README.md

 If you are using it in a browser, you can use bower: `bower install promise-throttle`

+## Development

+Install the dependencies using `make install`.
+Run `make` to lint, test and generate the dist file.

 ## Projects using it

 See how some projects are using it: